CynthiaFlaire/Bioinformatics-Course-2022_FinalProjectExample/README.md

-Below is the file structure of this repository.
+This is a description of this repository's structure.
-- data (Directory): Contains compressed RNA-Seq data from bulk peripheral blood mononuclear cells (PBMCs) of both healthy and COVID-19 infected individuals
+- data (Directory): contains compressed RNA-Seq data from bulk peripheral blood mononuclear cells (PBMCs) of both healthy and COVID-19 infected individuals
-- notebook (Directory): Contains the code used to process the input FASTQ files into plots
+- notebook (Directory): contains the Jupyter Notebook with the code used to process the input FASTQ files into plots
-- figure (Directory): Contains graphical representations of the differential expression of genes between COVID-infected and healthy individuals
+- figures (Directory): contains graphical representations of the differential expression of genes between COVID-infected and healthy individuals